-I can’t seem to out run my depressed state of mind.Tweet
+I can’t seem to out-run my depressed state of mind.Tweet

 Why?
-Well, I am in the grip of a major depressive episode and because of it, my ability to feel is gone; replaced by a wall of PTSD and all its unpleasantries.
+Well, I am in the grip of a major depressive episode and because of it, my ability to feel is gone, replaced by a wall of PTSD and all its unpleasantries.
 Numbness, quickly agitated, and lack of sleep.
-Oh yeah, and let’s not forget that monster of a startle response.
+Oh yeah, and let’s not forget that monster of a ‘startle’ response.

 A progressively depressed state of mind.

-If all that weren’t enough, I find myself in the middle of my road to mental wellness, just standing there, wondering where the hell I was going; whilst simultaneously not caring if I move at all.
-My apparent inability to know where to go is fuelled by a real heavy dose of I don’t care; it’s not because I don’t want to, rather, it’s because I can’t.
-Simply put, It’s the way it works with a depressed state of mind
+As if all that weren’t enough, I find myself in the middle of my road to mental wellness, just standing there, wondering where the hell I was going – while simultaneously not caring if I move at all.
+My apparent inability to know where to go is fuelled by a really heavy dose of “I don’t care.” it’s not because I don’t want to.
+Rather, it’s because I can’t.
+Simply put, it’s the way it works with a depressed state of mind.

 Perhaps what I find most disturbing is the ferocity of this episode.
-Most troubling is that with every storm ravaging period of depression, comes more damage; more despair and more intolerance.
+Most troubling is that with every storm-ravaging period of depression, comes more damage, more despair and more intolerance.

 At the same time, I must evaluate the what and the why of my current circumstance.
 And in order to do that, I need to ask myself these questions.
 “What factors are driving my episode?” and “Why am I not moving past it?”

 In truth, I know why I am left feeling emotionless and scared.
-Furthermore, the what question is also beginning to make itself more clear.
+Furthermore, the ‘what’ question is also beginning to make itself more clear.

 And really, I have, for the most part, exceeded my limitations.
-This, despite that I know, my disposition is not compatible with the real world; I guess I need the reminder that I am now a changed man.
+This, despite that I know my disposition is not compatible with the real world; I guess I need the reminder that I am now a changed man.

 So, basically, I have once again tested my tolerance by throwing myself back into the engine of life.
-I’ve not succeeded, but nor have I failed.
+I’ve not succeeded, nor have I failed.
 The way I see it, I have braved it and tried again.

 “In our toughest of times, it’s even more imperative that we take stalk of all that we can extract gratitude from”.– Jonathan Arenburg

-Sadly, all these elements make up the wider world and I have no control over any of it.
-I don’t want control, rather, I want to live and do so in a more peaceful, more respectful place.
+Sadly, all these elements make up the wider world, and I have no control over any of it.
+I don’t want control; rather, I want to live and do so in a more peaceful, more respectful place.

-Please, do your best to remember that emotions are cyclic in a sense, so if you are feeling the weight of depression’s despair right now, it WILL subside.
-It has in the past and will again soon… Having in there, you depressed state of mind won’t be like that forever.
+Please, do your best to remember that emotions are cyclic in a sense, so if you are feeling the weight of depression’s despair right now, just know that it WILL subside.
+It has in the past and will again soon… Hang in there.
+Your depressed state of mind won’t be like that forever.

-If you are struggling please go here for help: Crisis Services Canada
+If you are struggling, please go here for help: Crisis Services Canada

 Contact me on my Facebook page: The Road To Mental Wellness